tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Inbound and Outbound traffic (transparent inspection and protection)
 - GWLB endpoints ... traffic enters/leaves via these endpoints
 - The GWLB balances across multiple backend appliances
+- Traffic and metadata is tunnelled using GENEVE protocol

+### Gateway Load Balancer - how it works

+- GENEVE Encapsulation - Encapsulates traffic and metadata
+- Original packets remain unaltered encapsulated through to appliances and back